RubyTuesday77/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 - Conditional execution: a block of one or more statements will be executed if a certain expression is true
 - Repetitive execution: a block of one or more statements will be repetitively executed as long as a certain expression is true.
 In this section, we will cover _if_, _else_ , _else if_ statements.
 The comparison and logical operators we learned in the previous sections will be useful in here.

-Conditions can be implementing using the following ways:
+Conditions can be implemented using the following:

 - if
 - if else